 Steve is passionate about using technology in education.
 He has been the fellow for 21st Century Learning at the Shuttleworth Foundation, was head of mobile at Pearson and has returned to UNESCO to lead a mobile learning project.
 In 2007 he was a research fellow at Stanford University, where he researched youth and digital media.
 He holds a Masters degree in Information Systems from UCT.

 Xolisa is an New Generation of Academic Professionals (NGAP) lecturer in multilingual and multiliteracies education.
 She is an early literacy specialist with interests in biliteracy development; emergent literacy; bi/multilingual education; language and literacy as social practice; multiliteracies; multimodality; third spaces and bilingual children’s literature.
 She has experience in early literacy and biliteracy teacher training and community literacy training.
 She is a storyteller, author and translator of children’s literatute and develops bilingual teacher professional materials.
 She is one of the founders of a network of community literacy clubs emerging across the country and is a doctoral student researching children’s translanguaging and multiliteracies practices.

 Executive Director and Trustee

-Rethabile Mashale is Director of Thope Foundation, a non-profit providing primary school support programmes to young girls in Khayelitsha.
+Rethabile Mashale Sonibare is Director of Thope Foundation, a non-profit providing primary school support programmes to young girls in Khayelitsha.
 She is co-founder of a management and leadership development consultancy working in SA and West Africa.
-Rethabile holds a Masters in Social Policy and Management from UCT and is a current PhD candidate at the University of Stellenbosch.
+Rethabile holds a Masters in Social Policy and Management from UCT and a PhD from the University of Stellenbosch.